Welcome First Year Students!

 The list of available FYS 100 sections an be found on the Dean of the College homepage.
 [Click Here]

 Where can I find information on the Learning Communities being offered?

-More Information on upcoming Learning Communities will be available on the Office of Academic Advising’s homepage in the coming days.
-[TBA]
+We have a page about Learning Communities.
+Information on Learning Communities is available here, on the Office of Academic Advising’s website.

 How can I get advising assistance prior to Round I of Registration and/or completing my Course Preference Survey?